sagar-46/LeetCode/Easy/README.md

 485.Given a binary array nums, return the maximum number of consecutive 1's in the array.

+496.The next greater element of some element x in an array is the first greater element that is to the right of x in the same array. \
+&ensp; &emsp;You are given two distinct 0-indexed integer arrays nums1 and nums2, where nums1 is a subset of nums2. \
+&ensp; &emsp;For each 0 <= i < nums1.length, find the index j such that nums1[i] == nums2[j] and determine the next greater element of nums2[j] in \
+&ensp; &emsp;nums2.
+If there is no next greater element, then the answer for this query is -1. \
+&ensp; &emsp;Return an array ans of length nums1.length such that ans[i] is the next greater element as described above.

 509.The Fibonacci numbers, commonly denoted F(n) form a sequence, called the Fibonacci sequence, such that each number is the sum of the \
 &ensp; &emsp;two preceding ones, starting from 0 and 1.
 That is, \
 &ensp; &emsp;F(0) = 0, F(1) = 1 \